baens/blog.baens.net/content/posts/postgres-vault-dev-workspace.md

 Line 1 & 2 are just normal Docker compose file format stuff.

 The next 3 sections are the 3 different services we will be running.
-Postgres the database is defined in lines 3 - 13 and the vault service is defined in 14 - 24.
+Postgres the database is defined in lines 3 - 13 and the Vault service is defined in 14 - 23.

-The database section is a fairly straight forward postgres docker setup.
+The `database` section is a fairly straight forward postgres docker setup.
 We add the SSL files to the docker container (line 6) and the script to be run on startup (line 7).
 We also expose the ports to other apps that I am developing can actually hit this when it is running (line 9).
 The last bits are environment variables to setup the initial database (line 11 - 13).
 Those last ones you can tweak to what ever you desire, these are just some defaults I've picked.

-The vault section is mostly straight forward.
+The `vault` section is mostly straight forward.
 In the environment variables (starting line 20) we have two definitions, one for our token, another one for the address of the running vault instance.
 The first is the token we use for our dev server as well as accessing that server (remember: we define the token and use it in our script for the dev server).
-The address needs to be defined because by default vault will try and use https.
+The next variable needs to be defined because by default vault will try and use https.
 Looks kind of silly that you need to define the local server, but that's alright.
-The next part is adding our script that will run and configure the Vault server.
+The `volume` section adds our script to the container from our local disk, and then we override the default command to run that script.

 # Actually using this

 Alright, we now have all of this crazy stuff, how exactly do I use any of this?
 Well, let's demonstrate that with running inside of this local project, not connecting any code.
 Just making sure things are running and that we can demonstrate they are running.

 First, how do I start this up?
 Well run `docker-compose up`.
 This brings the whole system up.
 The whole point of what we did before with the seeding and such is that one command will give you a working system.
-If you go read through all of the output that gives you, you will see that the database was started and initialized, vault was started and initialized, and vault was seeded with our initial configuration.
+If you go read through all of the output that gives you, you will see that the database was started and initialized and vault was started and initialize.

 Next, let's go ahead and see how to connect to the database.
 One neat way is we can actually get connected to our running instance and execute `psql` through that.
 You can do that by `docker-compose exec database psql -U admin -d mydb`.
 If you ran that, you should now be inside of `psql` prompt that is connect to the database.